LLNL/mpibind/tutorials/llnl/README.md

 (CPU) per core.
 This is by design allowing other hardware threads to process system tasks and reduce their impact (OS noise) on application threads.
-The number of CPUs per core available for application work is a runtime parameter that can be changed, as I will show you later in this document.
+The number of CPUs per core available for application work is a runtime parameter that can be changed, as we will show you later in this document.